Get the latest news in local search marketing each week.

 - Name changes and acquisitions.
 If a business has changed its name or has name variations, this can cause problems.
 Similarly, where a business has acquired other firms and the name has not been consistently updated (or old listings have not been reclaimed), this can cause inconsistency and duplication issues.

 - Closed stores & moves.
-Business often locations close and/or move to a new address.
+Businesses often have locations that close and/or move to a new address.
 When this happens, citations become out of date, and listings remain for business locations that no longer exist.
 Citation work must take into account closed or moved locations.

 - Multiple web addresses.
 If your site has changed its URL (or has URL variations), then having variations across your citations can have a negative impact.
 Think .com, .co.uk, with a hyphen, without, old web address, etc.